Jonathan Davies (rugby union, born 1988): Wales

-During the 2011 World Cup Davies played a part in every Welsh game from the opening fixture against South Africa through to their third-place play-off defeat by Australia, forming a formidable centre partnership with Jamie Roberts.
+During the 2011 Rugby World Cup Davies played a part in every Welsh game from the opening fixture against South Africa through to their third-place play-off defeat by Australia, forming a formidable centre partnership with Jamie Roberts.

 Davies returned to the Scarlets squad in time for their opening Heineken Cup pool game against Castres.
 Enjoying a successful 2011 with both region and country, Davies rose to international status through the ranks of quality Welsh centres.

 In 2012 Davies was a member of the Wales team which won the Championship, achieving their third Grand Slam in eight tournaments.

 Lions

 Davies was selected to play for the 2013 British & Irish Lions tour to Australia.
 He was controversially selected in the third test ahead of Brian O'Driscoll in what would have been O'Driscoll's last appearance for the British & Irish Lions.
 The Lions won the third test convincingly.

 Davies was again selected to play on the 2017 Lions tour of New Zealand.
 He was voted player of the series by his Lions team-mates.